Isolation of Microbial Products

 Cultivation of the Microorganism

-The first step in microbial product isolation is to cultivate the microorganism that produces the desired product.
-This can be done in a variety of ways, including:
+The first step in microbial product isolation is cultivating the microorganism producing the desired product.
+This can be done in several ways, including:

 - Batch culture